news-ai/live/README.md

 # socket

-Websocket server to help sync API data to Publisher
+Websocket server to help sync API data to Publisher.

+To run: `go run *.go`